Levertion/levertion.github.io/_posts/MapMaking/2017-8-24-remove_advancements.md

 ---
 title: Remove Vanilla Advancements
-excerpt: "Two methods of removing vanilla advancements, and how this works"
+excerpt: "Two methods of removing vanilla Advancements, and how this works"
 categories:
-  - Utilities
-  - Mapmaking
+  - Advancements
 tags:
   - Vanilla
   - Mapmaking